neoforged/governance/removal.md

     1.4.
 An example, though it is not required to conform to this exactly: _"I call for the removal of (name) from the (team name) for the following reasons: (reasons)"_.

-2. Another Member, different from either the triggering Member or the Member under removal, must second the removal call by stating the same within the same space as the removal call.
+2. Another Member, different from either the initiating Member or the Member under removal, must second the removal call by stating the same within the same space as the removal call.

     2.1.
 The seconding of the removal call may be made without any attached reason or discussion.